History of the Staten Island Railway: Improvements

-Work on the grade crossing project at Amboy Avenue was completed by May 1913 at the cost of $100,000.
-Amboy Avenue now passed under the rail line at this point.
+Work on the grade crossing project at Amboy Road was completed by May 1913 at the cost of $100,000.
+Amboy Road now passed under the rail line at this point.
 This was the first grade crossing eliminated on the SIRT.
-Some time earlier, at a PSC hearing, it was recommended that the SIRT consider eliminating eleven additional grade crossings, with those on the Amboy Division being at Washington Avenue in Annadale, at Liberty Avenue in Dongan Hills, and at Clove Avenue in Grasmere.
+Some time earlier, at a PSC hearing, it was recommended that the SIRT consider eliminating eleven additional grade crossings, with those on the Amboy Division being at Jefferson Blvd in Annadale, at Liberty Avenue in Dongan Hills, and at Clove Road in Grasmere.

-On June 18, 1913, trains began running over the new double track between Annadale and Prince Bay, leaving the section between Prince Bay and Pleasant Plains as the only single-track section on the Perth Amboy Division.
-The new double track section, which was about 2 miles long, reduced train delays, and allowed for the transferring of three shifts of telegraph operators from Annadale to the new tower at Prince Bay, which controlled the switches at the boundary of double track territory.
+On June 18, 1913, trains began running over the new double track between Annadale and Prince's Bay, leaving the section between Prince's Bay and Pleasant Plains as the only single-track section on the Perth Amboy Division.
+The new double track section, which was about 2 miles long, reduced train delays, and allowed for the transferring of three shifts of telegraph operators from Annadale to the new tower at Prince's Bay, which controlled the switches at the boundary of double track territory.
 Another tower was planned to be installed at Pleasant Plains as part of a series of improvements at that station.
 The passenger station would be moved to the existing freight station, and a new freight station would be constructed on the opposite side of the track.
 As part of the project, grades were adjusted, and the roadbed was well ballasted and had heavy rail tracks installed, improving its condition to the higher standard that was maintained on the rest of the line.
 In July 1913, a group of Annadale residents appealed to the PSC for the restoration of the telegraph station at Annadale.

-On August 7, 1913, work began on the construction of a new two-story switch tower was being installed at the former site of the station at Amboy Avenue.
-The tower would automatically control the interlocking being installed between Pleasant Plains and Princes Bay, and was to be similar to the one that had been installed at Princs Bay.
+On August 7, 1913, work began on the construction of a new two-story switch tower was being installed at the former site of the station at Amboy Road.
+The tower would automatically control the interlocking being installed between Pleasant Plains and Prince's Bay, and was to be similar to the one that had been installed at Prince's Bay.
 In September 1913, work was nearly completed on improvements at the Pleasant Plains station, and the tower was on track to be completed in October.
 The Pleasant Plains station house was completely renovated, and received electric lights on the platform and in the station house.
 The new station opened on October 8, 1913, and the tower was completed shortly afterwards.
 On December 18, 1913, trains started using the new elevated structure over Crooks crossing, eliminating another grade crossing.